| Safe Haskell | None |

 - majorityRanking :: Show grade => Ord grade => MeritByChoice choice grade -> MajorityRanking choice grade

-Type
+Type MajorityValue

 newtype MajorityValue grade Source #

-is a list of grade
+A MajorityValue is a list of grades

-made from the successive lower middlemosts of a Merit
+made from the successive lower middlemosts of a Merit,

-i.e. from the most consensual majorityGrade
+i.e. from the most consensual majorityGrade to the least.

 Constructors

-MajorityValue | |
+| MajorityValue | |

 Fields

-|
+| |

 Instances

-Eq grade => Eq (MajorityValue grade) Source # | |
+| Eq grade => Eq (MajorityValue grade) Source # | |

 Defined in Majority.Value Methods (==) :: MajorityValue grade -> MajorityValue grade -> Bool # (/=) :: MajorityValue grade -> MajorityValue grade -> Bool # | |

-Ord grade => Ord (MajorityValue grade) Source # | |
+| Ord grade => Ord (MajorityValue grade) Source # | |

 Defined in Majority.Value Methods compare :: MajorityValue grade -> MajorityValue grade -> Ordering # (<) :: MajorityValue grade -> MajorityValue grade -> Bool # (<=) :: MajorityValue grade -> MajorityValue grade -> Bool # (>) :: MajorityValue grade -> MajorityValue grade -> Bool # (>=) :: MajorityValue grade -> MajorityValue grade -> Bool # max :: MajorityValue grade -> MajorityValue grade -> MajorityValue grade # min :: MajorityValue grade -> MajorityValue grade -> MajorityValue grade # | |

-Show grade => Show (MajorityValue grade) Source # | |
+| Show grade => Show (MajorityValue grade) Source # | |

-Defined in Majority.Value Methods showsPrec :: Int -> MajorityValue grade -> ShowS # show :: MajorityValue grade -> String # showList :: [MajorityValue grade] -> ShowS # |
+Defined in Majority.Value Methods showsPrec :: Int -> MajorityValue grade -> ShowS # show :: MajorityValue grade -> String # showList :: [MajorityValue grade] -> ShowS # | |

-Type
+Type Middle

-A centered middle of a Merit
+A centered middle of a Merit.

-Needed to handle the Fractional
+Needed to handle the Fractional capabilities of a Share.

-By construction in majorityValue
+By construction in majorityValue,

-is always lower or equal to highGrade
+lowGrade is always lower or equal to highGrade.

 Constructors

-Middle | |
+| Middle | |

 Instances

-Eq grade => Eq (Middle grade) Source # | |
+| Eq grade => Eq (Middle grade) Source # | |

-Ord grade => Ord (Middle grade) Source # | |
+| Ord grade => Ord (Middle grade) Source # | |

 Defined in Majority.Value | |

-Show grade => Show (Middle grade) Source # | |
+| Show grade => Show (Middle grade) Source # | |

 majorityValue :: Ord grade => Merit grade -> MajorityValue grade Source #

-is the list of the Middle
+The majorityValue is the list of the Middles of the Merit of a choice,

 from the most consensual to the least.